 Onixian knew all too well as he had seen the Obsidian kill countless members of his kind.

-This power craving made him reckless.
-He nodded to Fairborn.
-He didn't want Fairburn to know what power the dragon hatchlings had, so he left it alone.
-But one day soon, he would search for the Obsidian hatchlings and kill them.
+Onixian didn't want Fairburn to know what power the dragon hatchlings had, so he left it alone.
+But one day soon he would search for the Obsidian young and kill them.

-Fairburn opened her clawed hand, revealing the glowing magic stone.
+Fairburn opened her clawed hand revealing a glowing magic stone.
 They followed the light of the stone, moving in the direction that made it brighter.
-The brighter it got, the closer the other magic stones were.
+The brighter it got, the closer the stones were.

 They traveled through the forest under the cover of its leaves.
-The black and white bark provided camouflage for their dark scales.
+The black and white bark provided camouflage for their black scales.
 Birds flew up to higher branches, and forest animals scattered away.
 Onixian's long tail dragged upon the forest floor, and his large clawed feet left deep gashes upon the damp ground.